 This document outlines assessment techniques and response conditions to achieve range and balance within an assessment program.
-Schools consider the local context, and the age and capabilities of students, when selecting appropriate assessment techniques and response conditions.
+Schools consider the local context, and the age and capabilities of the students, when selecting appropriate assessment techniques and response conditions.

-Techniques Investigation Project Examination Description An investigation assesses students' abilities to identify, select, analyse, organise and draw conclusions about evidence from primary and secondary sources.
+Techniques Investigation Project Examination Description An investigation assesses students' abilities to interpret, process, analyse, organise and draw conclusions about evidence from primary and secondary sources.
 This involves testing a hypothesis or answering a research question.
-A project assesses students' responses to a single task, stimulus, question, situation or scenario that gives students authentic opportunities to demonstrate their historical knowledge, understanding and skills.
+A project assesses students' abilities to respond to a single task, stimulus, question, situation and/or scenario that gives students authentic opportunities to demonstrate their historical knowledge, understanding and skills.
 An examination assesses students' responses that are produced independently, under supervised conditions and in a set timeframe.
 An examination ensures student authorship.
 An investigation requires students to locate and use evidence that goes beyond the data or information they have been given and the knowledge they currently have.
-Students: develop questions to frame a historical inquiry analyse information from a range of primary and secondary sources develop interpretations about the past.
-Research conventions must be followed, e.g. acknowledging sources, regardless of the presentation format.
-A project requires students to interpret and draw conclusions about primary and secondary sources.
+Students: • develop questions to frame a historical inquiry • analyse information from a range of primary and secondary sources • develop interpretations about the past.
+Research conventions must be followed, e.g. acknowledging sources regardless of the presentation format.
+A project requires students to evaluate and draw conclusions about primary and secondary sources.
 Primary sources are unprocessed original materials collected by the student.
 An examination requires students to respond to one or more assessment items.
 These items are based on questions or tasks that are typically unseen.
 Questions or tasks may be based on stimulus material.
 Stimulus materials may be seen or unseen.
 Seen questions, statements or stimulus materials should be provided with sufficient time for students to adequately engage with the materials.
-Unseen questions, statements or stimulus materials.
-Unseen questions, statements or stimulus materials.
-Inseen questions, statements or stimulus materials should not be copied from information or texts that students have previously been exposed to, or have directly used, in class.
-Formats (examples Formats include: • written Formats include: • written Formats include: • short response items only) analytical, persuasive or argumentative essay that answers a research question, which may include an independent source investigation spoken/signed or multimodal news report field trip report journal entry annotated bibliography paragraph response demonstrating a depth of conceptual understanding extended response items source analysis that provides an interpretation based on the evidence from a primary or
+Unseen questions, statements or stimulus materials should not be copied from information or texts that students have previously been exposed to, or have directly used, in class.

-Techniques Investigation Project Examination - keynote speech - webcast - podcast - webpage. spoken/signed or multimodal interview roleplay. secondary source response to stimulus must demonstrate an ability to interpret, analyse and draw conclusions.
-Conditions Suggested length: • written responses 400-600 words • spoken/signed or multimodal responses 2-3 minutes.
-Suggested length: written responses 400-600 words spoken/signed or multimodal responses 2-3 minutes.
-Suggested time: • up to 70 minutes, plus 10 minutes perusal.
-Suggested length: • 400-600 words, comprising - short response 50-75 words per item - extended response 200-300 words per item.
-Notes Responses may be written, spoken/signed or multimodal (integrating visual, print and/or audio features), recorded or live.
-Length of stud achievement. dent responses should be considered in the conte ext of the assessment.
-Longer responses do not ne ecessarily provide better quality evidence of
+Techniques Investigation Project Examination Formats (examples only) Formats include: • written - analytical, persuasive or argumentative essay that answers a research question, which may include an independent source investigation • spoken/signed or multimodal - keynote speech - webcast - podcast - webpage.
+Formats include: written news report field trip report journal entry annotated bibliography spoken/signed or multimodal interview roleplay.
+Formats include: • short response items - paragraph response demonstrating a depth of conceptual understanding • extended response items - source analysis that provides an interpretation based on the evidence from a primary or secondary source • response to stimulus - response must demonstrate an ability to interpret, analyse and draw conclusions.
+Conditions Suggested length: • written responses 600-800 words • spoken/signed or multimodal responses 3-4 minutes.
+Suggested length: • written responses 600-800 words • spoken/signed or multimodal responses 3-4 minutes.
+Suggested time: • up to 90 minutes, plus 10 minutes perusal.
+Suggested length: • 600-800 words, comprising - short response 50-100 words per item - extended response 300-400 words per item.